 *if this cannot be sourced, use the lightest tasting vinegar you can find; try a white wine vinegar or a rice wine vinegar but remember the champagne vinegar is really delicious.

-Slice lemons and add to the bottom of a wide mouth quart jar or other clean glass jar.
+Slice lemons and add to the bottom of a wide mouth quart jar or another clean glass jar.
 Add the sugar and wait 1 hour.

 Add the champagne vinegar and stir with a wooden spoon till sugar is mostly dissolved.